SAFETY

 Chemical & Leach-ate Storage

-4m Wide Segregated Bays
+3.9 or 4.4m Wide Segregated Bays

 1.5m High Barriers to prevent Public from going into Machine area.